- As low as $385/Night

 - Approximately 1400 square feet

-This is a newly opened, beautiful, comfortable, two-story condo in a historic Downtown Charleston building.
+This is a freshly opened, classy, comfortable, two-story condo in a historic Downtown Charleston building.
 The building has been completely refreshed and refurbished with an charming attention to detail and no expense spared.
 All new appliances and furnishings throughout the rental.
 In the morning, walk down the stairs to the coffee/art/book store, serving delicious breakfast and lunch.
 The building is in the Cannonborough/Elliotborough Neighborhood, home to cozy stores, bars and eateries and only four blocks from King Street, Charleston's main drag.
-A lot of attention to detail and appreciate went into the design and construction of this rental, separating it from other sterile remodels.
+A lot of attention to detail and adore went into the design and construction of this rental, separating it from other sterile remodels.
 You will not want to leave!

 About the Area